Teachers often say that they wish their pupils were more responsible for their own learning.

 Respond to motivational techniques.
 They are willing to do assignments if they are interested and can see a purpose.
 The teacher brings enthusiasm to the classroom, sweeping learners along with the excitement of learning.
 Such a teacher will persuade, explain, and “sell” using a directed but highly supportive approach that reinforces the learner’s willingness and enthusiasm.
 Learners go along if they understand why, if the instructor provides direction and help – or because they like the teacher.
 Teachers give clear explanations as to why the skills are important and how the assignments will help the students.
 Motivated and encouraged, students continue to work.

 At this stage, teachers can prepare students to become more self-directing by training them in such basic skills as goal setting.
+Teachers can introduce self-directed learning strategies such as goal setting, self-assessment, and reflective practices to help students become more autonomous learners.
 They can use praise, but with an eye to phasing out praise (Extrinsic motivation) and phasing in encouragement (Which builds intrinsic motivation).
 Teachers can continue to build confidence while building skills.
 They can help students begin to recognize their different personality types, life-goals and styles of learning.

 The Robin Williams character in Dead Poets Society is an example of working with interested learners.
 He challenges a jaded but accessible group of boys to become excited about poetry.
 His methods are theatrical- he is a master performer who also requires them to become involved, to stand before the class and recite their own work, to take risks.
 Interestingly, in response to his encouragement, they form their own poetry group but their self-direction is situational – they do not also form a Geography group!